-By following these best practices, you can create a highly targeted and effective Boolean search that will help you connect with the right audience and grow your business on LinkedIn.
+By following these best practices, you can create a highly targeted and effective Boolean search to help you connect with the right audience and grow your business on LinkedIn.

 LinkedIn Boolean Search Template

-Now, let’s look into a Boolean string formula to help you get a deep understanding of the Boolean principle and produce more relevant and accurate results.
+Now, let’s look into a Boolean string formula to help you understand the Boolean principle and produce more relevant and accurate results.
 Here you go:

 Template: (Position Keywords) AND (Field Keywords) NOT (Backlists)

-This Boolean search string is used to search and eliminate many job titles at once.
+This Boolean search string simultaneously searches and eliminates many job titles.
 For instance, let’s say you are looking for some senior-level employees from the sales and marketing department and exclude other profiles.

 First, add the position keywords below: